JumpStartGeorgia/Georgian-Budget-Files/README.md

 ### How to decide whether the name change is significant

 If you decide that the items should be merged, then you need to decide whether the name change here is significant.
-A "significant" name change is one in which both names should ideally be shown to anyone looking at the agency or program over time.
+A "significant" name change is one in which both names should ideally be shown to anyone looking at the agency or program.

 For example, consider a program in which the names changed in this way: